costinaioana18/Lab7Optional/README.md

 ManualPlayer -> scans the index from the keyboard.
 If the index is not properly chosen by the client (meaning the token doesn t exist) a random index will be assigned

+*See the output7.jpg* photo to see how the program notifies the players and how it deals with an unproperly chosen index ( Jasmine's case, she is a manual player)